InjectionSoftwareandSecurityLLC/Propane/README.md

 ## TODO:
 1. Improve logging functionality to help be more "service" friendly
-2. Add optional systemd service configuration to make service management easier (no more need for screen or tmux!)
-3. Contribute a bare bones officially supported vagrant and docker image to make setup a breeze
+2. Contribute a bare bones officially supported docker image to make setup a breeze
-4. ?Potential frontend and templating rewrite maybe?
+3. ?Potential frontend and templating rewrite maybe?

 Special thanks to [clamsec](https://github.com/ClamSec) and [myntal](https://github.com/Myntal) for their contributions!